nethalo/proxysql-basics-master-slave/README.md

 +------------+
 ```

 What about if we change the Primary?
-Let's set mysql1 as read only and make mysql3 the new master (by setting read_only = 0)
+Let's set mysql1 as read only and make mysql3 the new Primary (by setting read_only = 0)

-Verify that ProxySQL is aware of the new master and has moved it to the writer_hostgroup:
+Verify that ProxySQL is aware of the new Primary and has moved it to the writer_hostgroup:

 ```Mysql
 mysql> SELECT hostgroup_id,hostname,port,status FROM runtime_mysql_servers;